decagondev/react-js-starter-webpack/README.md

-# 🚀 React App from Scratch with Webpack
+# 🚀 React TypeScript App from Scratch with Webpack and TypeScript

 ## 📝 Project Overview
-A custom React application built without Create React App, giving you full control over your development environment.
+A custom React application with TypeScript, built from scratch for maximum flexibility.

 ## 🛠️ Technologies Used
 - React
+- TypeScript
 - Webpack
 - Babel
-- JavaScript (ES6+)

 ## 🔧 Prerequisites
 - Node.js (v14+)